worktheclock/replit.github.io/teams/lesson-authoring.md

 Teachers may create read-only instructions for their students to follow as well as admin-only lesson plans to keep as notes and share curriculum with their peers using the Curriculum Authoring tool in their Team Project file tree.

-Instructions and Lesson Plan files are written in markdown.
-You can find a handy guide to markdown [here](https://www.markdownguide.org/cheat-sheet/)!
+Instructions and Lesson Plan files are written in markdown. *You can find a handy guide to markdown [here](https://www.markdownguide.org/cheat-sheet/)!*

+To add Lesson Plan and Instructions files to your project, click on the book icon 📖 in the far-left toolbar, and click on "Add Lesson Contents".

 ![Curriculum Authoring tools in the file tree](/images/teamsForEducation/curriculum-hub/curriculum_authoring.png)